wonmor/wonmor/README.md

 # Hey, I'm John 👋

 * 🌍  I'm based in Newport Beach, California
 * 🍎 I'm one of the few Canadian-based 2023 Apple Swift Student Challenge Winner.
-Met Tim Apple at WWDC23 In-person Event!
+Met Tim Apple at WWDC23 In-person event
 * 📚  I am pursuing B.S.
 Aerospace Engineering at UC Irvine, but currently taking a break to obtain a Private Pilot's License @ Sunrise Aviation (KSNA)
 * 🧑‍💻 I mainly code in Swift and Typescript for Web & Mobile Apps – C++ and Python for more specialized tasks like Computer Vision, BCI EEG data clean-up, or Computational Chemistry projects like the [one](https://www.youtube.com/watch?v=F95lSwabPpE) I've worked on recently
 * 🙊 I live by the following quote: